jdriselvato/NDS-Homebrew-Development/examples/improved-simple/README.md

 # Improved Simple

-Devkitpro for the NDS comes with a nice collection of Graphics examples.
+DevkitPro for the NDS comes with a nice collection of Graphics examples.
 One specifically under /Sprites/ is an example called `Simple`.
 I felt that for a simple project it wasn't very noob friendly.
 So I created an Improved Simple example, one that's straight forward and easy to understand.

 What makes this stand out is the fact that we have two squares on the screen with ARGB() values to set the color.
 Using bitwise shifting and memory allocation was not easy to understanding without any prior low level experience.
 Thus, this one tries using the higher level calls that devkitpro provides.